hiimtmac/psql-kit/README.md

 ## Advanced Example

 Heres an advanced example if you need a real world example and you have no imagination.
 Id give a better example, but theyre all in work stuff and that cant be shared 👎🏻.
+There's lots of tests, you can check for functionality there.

 ```swift
 final class Pet: Model, Table {